Welcome to my site! My name is Sean Ronkoske.

 Horse people, right?

-So how do i get in front of horse people?
+So how do you get in front of horse people?

 #2 – I would send the owners of that property a mailer.